Use Package Development for More Flexible Releases

 In package development, your source of truth is the metadata in your package project.
 This makes it easy to integrate to a VCS that can help your team manage the project changes they make.

 In change set development, the source of truth is a combination of the metadata already in the environment and the last build of the change set.
-On its own, a change set can’t present a complete picture, because it contains only what’s changed, like a diff.
+On its own, a change set doesn't present the complete picture because it contains only what’s changed.

 Say Goodbye to Tracking Setup Changes Manually